Root microbiome: Fungi

-Mycorrhizae
+Plant-growth promoting fungi

+Plant-growth promoting fungi (PGPF) are a diverse and heterogeneous group of non-pathogenic, filamentous, soil-borne fungi that colonize plant roots, particularly in the rhizosphere, and have a positive or mutualistic effect on plant health and development.
+PGPF, like their bacterial counterparts (PGPR - Plant Growth-Promoting Rhizobacteria), are a key component of the plant microbiome.
+Despite the name, not all fungi that promote plant growth are considered PGPF (e.g. mychorrhizal fungi).

+Mychorrhizal fungi

 Mycorrhizal (from Greek) literally means "fungus roots" and defines symbiotic interaction between plants and fungi.
 Fungi are important for decomposing and recycling organic material.
 However, the boundaries between the pathogenic and symbiotic lifestyles of fungi are not always clear-cut.
 Most of the time, the association is symbiotic, with the fungus improving nutrient and water acquisition or increasing stress tolerance for the plant and benefiting from the carbohydrates produced by the plant in return.
 Mycorrhizae include a wide variety of root-fungi interactions characterized by the mode of colonization.
 Essentially all plants form mycorrhizal associations, and there is evidence that some mycorrhizae transport carbon and other nutrients not only from soil to plant, but also between different plants in a landscape.
 The main groups include ectomycorrhizae, arbuscular mycorrhizae, ericoid mycorrhizae, orchid mycorrhizae, and monotropoid mycorrhizae.
 Monotropoid mycorrhizae are associated with plants in the monotropaceae, which lack chlorophyll.
 Many Orchids are also achlorophyllous for at least part of their life cycle.
 Thus, these mycorrhizal-plant relationships are unique because the fungus provides the host with carbon and other nutrients, often by parasitizing other plants.
 Achlorophyllous plants forming these types of mycorrhizal associations are called mycoheterotrophs.